 At the core of our values, Herefordshire and Worcestershire Health and Care NHS Trust is committed to equality, diversity, inclusion and human rights.
 We will take every opportunity to strengthen our approach to equality and diversity in delivering best patient care and the employment of our staff.

-We are committed to reducing the health inequalities that affect Worcestershire communities and ensuring that everyone has access to the health care they need, while treating people with respect, dignity and fairness.
+We are committed to reducing the health inequalities that affect our local communities and ensuring that everyone has access to the health care they need, while treating people with respect, dignity and fairness.

-We seek to create an environment that is inclusive and supportive for staff and service users, to promote a health services’ culture in Worcestershire in which:
+We seek to create an environment that is inclusive and supportive for staff and service users, to promote a health services’ culture in Herefordshire and Worcestershire in which: